diezep/heroku-buildpack-flutter/README.md

    You can add optional [environment variables](#-environment-variables) to customize the deployment of your project but nothing is required, all are optional.

 #### Problems to compile
   By default, this buildpack get the **last version** of Flutter automatically, sometimes because is on beta channel, that version may have problems to compile a project with web support in cloud services.
-[Open issue here](https://github.com/flutter/flutter/issues/60853)

   If this is your case, you can try downgrade the Flutter version manually, add FLUTTER_VERSION variable in your Heroku environment with the number of the version that are currently working web support.